biobakery/metawibele/README.md

 	abundance_detection_level = 0

 	[interproscan]
-	# The appls used by interroiscan: [appls] comma separated list of analyses, [ Choices: CDD,COILS,Gene3D,HAMAP,MobiDBLite,PANTHER,Pfam,PIRSF,PRINTS,ProDom,PROSITEPATTERNS,PROSITEPROFILES,SFLD,SMART,SUPERFAMILY,TIGRFAM,Phobius,SignalP,TMHMM ]; [none] use all all analyses for running [ Default: Pfam,Phobius,SignalP,TMHMM ]
+	# The appls used by interproscan: [appls] comma separated list of analyses, [ Choices: CDD,COILS,Gene3D,HAMAP,MobiDBLite,PANTHER,Pfam,PIRSF,PRINTS,ProDom,PROSITEPATTERNS,PROSITEPROFILES,SFLD,SMART,SUPERFAMILY,TIGRFAM,Phobius,SignalP,TMHMM ]; [none] use all all analyses for running [ Default: Pfam,Phobius,SignalP,TMHMM ]
 	interproscan_appl = "Pfam,Phobius,SignalP,TMHMM"
-	# The number of spliting files which can be annotated in parallel 	[ Default: 1 ]
+	# The number of splitting files which can be annotated in parallel 	[ Default: 1 ]
 	split_number = 1

 	[maaslin2]
-	# The absolute path of Maaslin2 executable file, e.g. /my/path/Maaslin2/R/Maaslin2.R
+	# The absolute path of Maaslin2 executable file, e.g. /my/path/Maaslin2/R/Maaslin2.R [ Default: Maaslin2.R ]
-	maaslin2_cmmd =
+	maaslin2_cmmd = Maaslin2.R
 	# The minimum abundance for each feature [ Default: 0 ]
 	min_abundance = 0
 	# The minimum percent of samples for which a feature is detected at minimum abundance [ Default: 0.1 ]